qdrant/landing_page/qdrant-landing/content/documentation/cloud/authentication.md

 ## Authenticate via SDK

 Now that you have created your first cluster and key, you might want to access Qdrant Cloud from within your application.
-Our official Qdrant clients for Python, TypeScript, Go, Rust, and .NET all support the API key parameter.
+Our official Qdrant clients for Python, TypeScript, Go, Rust, .NET and Java all support the API key parameter.

 ```bash
 curl \